Joshuarox100/VRC-Inventory-Inventor/README.md

   <img width="80%" height="80%" src="Images/Preset/Items/Button.png">
 </p>

 Button Items act like one-way [Groups](#groups).
 They can usually be used for switching to specific outfits quickly, and are more data-efficient than using Toggle Groups.
-Buttons will set the state of items every time it is activated.
+Buttons will set the state of items every time they are activated.

 #### Subpage
 <p align="center">
   <img width="80%" height="80%" src="Images/Preset/Items/Subpage.png">
 </p>

-Subpages can be used to access any other [Pages](#pages) in the Preset (excluding the one it's contained within).
+Subpages can be used to access any other [Page](#pages) in the Preset (excluding the one it's contained within).
 An Item using this type will automatically use the icon of the [Page](#pages) it directs to.

 #### Control
 <p align="center">